-Of hundreds of archaeological caves and rock shelters recorded in England, 50 are protected as scheduled monuments and many others are Sites of Special Scientific Interest (SSSIs).
+Of hundreds of archaeological caves and rock shelters recorded in England, 50 are protected as scheduled monuments, and many others are Sites of Special Scientific Interest (SSSIs).

-1. Aveline’s Hole, Mendips, Somerset
+1. Aveline’s Hole, Burrington Combe, Somerset

-More recent radiocarbon dating confirmed the surviving teeth and bones to be probably between 10,200 and 10,400 years old, making Aveline’s Hole the earliest scientifically dated cemetery in Britain, and one of the largest Early Mesolithic burial sites in Europe.
+More recent radiocarbon dating confirmed the surviving teeth and bones to be between 10,200 and 10,400 years old, making Aveline’s Hole the earliest scientifically dated cemetery in Britain and one of Europe’s largest Early Mesolithic burial sites.

 2. Creswell Crags, Derbyshire and Nottinghamshire

-The limestone gorge of Creswell Crags on the border of Derbyshire and Nottinghamshire has a history dating back 60,000 years and is home to the only Ice Age rock art in Britain.
+The limestone gorge of Creswell Crags on the border of Derbyshire and Nottinghamshire dates back 60,000 years and is home to the only Ice Age rock art in Britain.

 It is possible that the caves were seen as portals to the underworld, something also evidenced in the Roman period in Yorkshire but probably reflecting beliefs that go back to prehistory.

 3. Cheddar Gorge and Caves, Somerset

 It was also where Britain’s oldest largely complete surviving skeleton was found in 1903.
 Known as ‘Cheddar Man’, the Mesolithic hunter-gatherer lived in Cheddar around 10,000 years ago.

-4. Kent’s Cavern, Torquay, Devon
+4. Kents Cavern, Torquay, Devon

-A human jawbone from the site has been radiocarbon dated to >40,000 years ago and could represent the earliest known anatomically modern human in northwest Europe.
+A human jawbone from the site has been radiocarbon dated to over 40,000 years ago and could represent the earliest known anatomically modern human in northwest Europe.

 5. Victoria Cave, Yorkshire Dales

-It contained many animal bones, the earliest of which were 130,000 years old (from the last interglacial period, when humans were not present in Britain), including those of hippos, narrow-nosed rhino, elephants and spotted hyenas.
+It contained many animal bones, the earliest of which were 130,000 years old (from the last interglacial period, when humans were not present in Britain), including those of hippos, narrow-nosed rhinos, elephants and spotted hyenas.